chtibizoux/minecraft-portable/README.md

 If you are using `.exe` launchers start the launcher one time before to install files.

-[FabricLauncher.vbs](https://github.com/chtibizoux/minecraft-portable/releases/download/v1.0.0/FabricLauncher.vbs): A script file to launch fabric and minecraft with a popup and without logs.
+[FabricLauncher.vbs](https://github.com/chtibizoux/minecraft-portable/releases/download/v1.0.0/FabricLauncher.vbs): A script file to launch fabric with a popup and without logs.

+[FabricLauncher.cmd](https://github.com/chtibizoux/minecraft-portable/releases/download/v1.0.0/MinecraftLauncher.cmd): A script file to launch fabric in a terminal with logs.

 [fabric.jar](https://github.com/chtibizoux/minecraft-portable/releases/download/v1.0.0/fabric.jar): Fabricmc compressed in a single jar file.